The Seattle Public Library is pleased to announce a new Service Learning Volunteer Program for high school students who are at least 14 years old.

-Because it may not be possible to complete 60 hours of service at the Library, high school students are advised to provide volunteer services at various organizations.
+Because it may not be possible to complete 60 hours of volunteer service at the Library, students are advised to provide volunteer services for at least two organizations during high school.
 These websites provide information about volunteer opportunities for teens:

-Download an Volunteer Application for High School Students
+Download a Service Learning Volunteer Application for High School Students